A Travel Price Comparison for Families, Couples, and Backpackers Riga vs. Tartu for Nightlife, Backpackers, Food, and Old Town

 Tartu

-Riga is a very popular city for students and younger travelers.
+Riga is very popular with students.
 The city's affordability and vibrant atmosphere make it a great spot for international students.
 There are many places to hang out and a lively nightlife scene that appeals to young travelers.

 Riga